Shear and bulk viscosities of the gluon plasma across the transition temperature from lattice QCD: Computation of energy-momentum tensor correlators

 The generated configurations are evolved according to the flow equations in Eq.~(\ref{eq:flow1}).
 A leading-order perturbative solution shows that the flowed gauge field $B_{\mu}(x,\tauf)$ and its unflowed counterpart $A_{\mu}(x)$ are related by a $\tauf$-dependent smearing~\cite{Luscher:2010iy},

 This transformation is mediated by a Gaussian smearing kernel $K_{\tauf}$, which suppresses ultraviolet fluctuations over a characteristic length scale $\sqrt{8\tauf}$~\cite{Luscher:2011bx}.
-The smearing effectively regularizes short-distance fluctuations in the gauge fields, significantly enhancing the signal-to-noise ratio of the gauge-field composite observables.
+The smearing effectively regularizes short-distance fluctuations in the gauge fields, significantly enhancing the signal-to-noise ratio of the gauge field composite observables.

 On the lattice, gauge fields $A_{\mu}(x)$ are represented by gauge links $U(x,\mu)$.
 Accordingly, the flow equations are recast as